 Women who are the best candidates for the DIEP Flap are women who desire to have reconstruction and have extra tissue, skin, and fat in their lower abdomen for use as a donor site and desire a better abdominal contour.

-Our board-certified plastic and reconstructive surgeons Dr. Jeremy Williams and Dr. Christopher Williams were two of the first surgeons to offer the DIEP Flap in the Rocky Mountain region.
+Two of our board-certified plastic and reconstructive surgeons, Dr. Jeremy Williams and Dr. Christopher Williams, were two of the first surgeons to offer the DIEP Flap in the Rocky Mountain region.
 They are recognized as pioneers and leaders in the state of Colorado in the area of perforator (muscle sparing) breast reconstruction.
-They can help determine if this procedure is right for you during a consultation.
+We are now thrilled that Dr. Michael Miller has joined our team, allowing us to offer even more patients this flap procedure.
+Any one of our surgeons can help determine if this procedure is right for you during a consultation.